|A small pier for boaters at the marina in the Port Douglas harbor.|

 |The pier in Port Douglas has a stairway for boaters or an area for fishing.
 We were the only visitors on the pier.|

-Its the nature of the beast.
-We recently saw a lovely story in TV about an younger Australian couple that were traveling for a few years, occasionally stopping to work to make money in order to continue on.
-Also, at times, they stayed in camp sites sleeping in tents, stayed in hostels sharing a bath or staying for free in other peoples homes.
+It’s the nature of the beast.
+We recently saw a lovely story on TV about a younger Australian couple that had been traveling for a few years, occasionally stopping to work to make money in order to continue on.
+Also, at times, they stayed in campsites sleeping in tents, stayed in hostels, sharing a bath, or staying for free in other people’s homes.
 They’re young and this works for them.

 |Low tide created an eerie view.|

 We don’t want to take odd jobs along the way, sleep in tents, or share a bath in a hostel although, we commend those who do.
 It’s just not for us.
 Instead, we prefer living comfortably, living life on our terms.
 Choosing to do so has a price tag attached to it which we’ve chosen to bear.